SA Woman Turns R1.4k NSFAS Allowance Into a Thriving Business

 Watch the inspiring video below:

-SA react to young woman’s NSFAS-funded business
+SA react to woman’s NSFAS-funded business

 The stunner inspired many people in Mzansi, who applauded her for creating generational wealth and a space where young people could thrive.